rozy97/ecommerce-ifortepay/README.md

 ___

 This is an API-only Ecommerce App for iFortepay Backend Technical test.
-This app build using Go and Postgres.
+This app build using Go and MySQL.
 The content of this documentation includes:

 - How to run the application locally
 - How to manual test the API